How To Start An Owner-Operator Trucking Business In 10 Steps

 With traditional factoring companies, it’s easy to get bogged down in hidden fees, restrictive contracts, and slow payments.
 Bobtail provides the solution.
 Open the Bobtail app to enter freight details, upload a bill of lading, and get paid that same day (or the following day if you upload your information in the evening).
 There’s just one low factoring fee, with no hidden costs, and Bobtail accounts are contract-free.
 It’s the simplest and most profitable way to fund your owner-operator business through the early growth stages—and beyond.

 Ready to get funding for your owner-operator trucking business?
-Start a free Bobtail trial today.
+Start factoring with Bobtail today.

 The Trucking Owner-Operator: How To Get Started